What is Interlibrary Loan?

 What does it cost?

 There is no charge to the user.
 All charges are subsidized by Funderburg Library.
-However, users need to be aware that there are direct and indirect costs involved and use the service wisely.
-There are, however, fines for overdue materials.
-The current fine is $1.00 per day.
+Users do need to be aware that there are direct and indirect costs involved and use the service wisely.

 How long does it take?